yohman/workshop-leaflet/lab.md

 ### Using a `featureGroup` for your markers

 Currently, we are mapping each marker, one at a time.
-Since our markers are part of a collection, it is adviced to put them in a leaflet `featureGroup` [link](https://leafletjs.com/reference-1.7.1.html#featuregroup).
+Since our markers are part of a collection, it is advised to put them in a leaflet `featureGroup` [link](https://leafletjs.com/reference-1.7.1.html#featuregroup).

 First, add the `featureGroup` variable in the `globals` section: